thedahiyaboy/Scrum/README.md

 By the end of the Sprint Planning, the Development Team should be able to explain to the Product Owner and Scrum Master how it intends to work as a self-organizing team to accomplish the Sprint Goal and create the anticipated Increment.

+###  Sprint Goal

+The Sprint Goal is an objective set for the Sprint that can be met through the implementation of Product Backlog.
+It provides guidance to the Development Team on why it is building the Increment.
+It is created during the Sprint Planning meeting.
+The Sprint Goal gives the Development Team some flexibility regarding the functionality implemented within the Sprint.
+The selected Product Backlog items deliver one coherent function, which can be the Sprint Goal.
+The Sprint Goal can be any other coherence that causes the Development Team to work together rather than on separate initiatives.

+As the Development Team works, it keeps the Sprint Goal in mind.
+In order to satisfy the Sprint Goal, it implements functionality and technology.
+If the work turns out to be different than the Development Team expected, they collaborate with the Product Owner to negotiate the scope of Sprint Backlog within the Sprint.

+### Daily Scrum

+The Daily Scrum is a 15-minute time-boxed event for the Development Team.
+The Daily Scrum is held every day of the Sprint.
+At it, the Development Team plans work for the next 24 hours.
+This optimizes team collaboration and performance by inspecting the work since the last Daily Scrum and forecasting upcoming Sprint work.

+The Development Team uses the Daily Scrum to inspect progress toward the Sprint Goal and to inspect how progress is trending toward completing the work in the Sprint Backlog.
+The Daily Scrum optimizes the probability that the Development Team will meet the Sprint Goal.
+Every day, the Development Team should understand how it intends to work together as a self- organizing team to accomplish the Sprint Goal and create the anticipated Increment by the end of the Sprint.

+### Sprint Review

+A Sprint Review is held at the end of the Sprint to inspect the Increment and adapt the Product Backlog if needed.
+During the Sprint Review, the Scrum Team and stakeholders collaborate about what was done in the Sprint.
+Based on that and any changes to the Product Backlog during the Sprint, attendees collaborate on the next things that could be done to optimize value.

+The Sprint Review includes the following elements:
+- Attendees include the Scrum Team and key stakeholders invited by the Product Owner;
+- The Product Owner explains what Product Backlog items have been “Done” and what has not been “Done”;
+- The Development Team discusses what went well during the Sprint, what problems it ran into, and how those problems were solved;
+- The Development Team demonstrates the work that it has “Done” and answers questions about the Increment;
+- The Product Owner discusses the Product Backlog as it stands.
+He or she projects likely target and delivery dates based on progress to date (if needed);
+- The entire group collaborates on what to do next, so that the Sprint Review provides valuable input to subsequent Sprint Planning;
+- Review of how the marketplace or potential use of the product might have changed what is the most valuable thing to do next; and,
+- Review of the timeline, budget, potential capabilities, and marketplace for the next anticipated releases of functionality or capability of the product.

+The result of the Sprint Review is a revised Product Backlog that defines the probable Product Backlog items for the next Sprint.
+The Product Backlog may also be adjusted overall to meet new opportunities.

+### Sprint Retrospective